 The latest on the consultant report front is that Los Angeles-based AECOM got $1,001,110.65 yesterday to conduct a study advising DOT how to rehabilitate or replace the aging Hanover Street Bridge.

 A lot will be riding on the study’s findings, as The Brew reported in December.
-The fate of the bridge has major implications for the future of the Middle Branch, a mostly unblemished urban estuary.
+The fate of the bridge has major implications for the future of the Middle Branch, a fairly unblemished urban estuary.

 One of the tasks outsourced to AECOM amounts to policy decisions about how the bridge “can best meet the needs of residents, businesses and commuters” across South Baltimore.